martinghunt/ziplign/paper/paper.md

 # Summary
-TNA is a user-friendly interactive application to visually compare two bacterial genome sequences and their annotation.
+Ziplign is a user-friendly interactive application to visually compare two bacterial genome sequences and their annotation.
 It requires no command-line use, and is intended to make genome-comparison easily accessible to the biologist.
-Genome files can be directly drag-and-dropped into TNA, or will be automatically downloaded when an accession is provided.
+Genome files can be directly drag-and-dropped into Ziplign, or will be automatically downloaded when an accession is provided.
 All commonly-used file formats and compression are supported.
-The comparison between genomes is generated using NCBI blast+[@blast], which is run for the user, and then the two genomes, their annotation, and sequence matches are displayed by TNA.
-A screenshot of TNA is shown in \autoref{fig1}.
+The comparison between genomes is generated using NCBI blast+[@blast], which is run for the user, and then the two genomes, their annotation, and sequence matches are displayed by Ziplign.
+A screenshot of Ziplign is shown in \autoref{fig1}.

-![Figure 1 Screenshots of TNA comparing the Shigella flexneri 2a genome GCF\_000007405.1 [@flexneri] - shown at the top - with the Escherichia coli K-12 substr.
+![Figure 1 Screenshots of Ziplign comparing the Shigella flexneri 2a genome GCF\_000007405.1 [@flexneri] - shown at the top - with the Escherichia coli K-12 substr.
 MG1655 GCF\_000005845.2 [@k12] - shown at the bottom.
 BLAST matches are shown in red when the direction of